simmons2714/InfiniDrive-OpenStego/README.md

 The recovered file has perfect integrity.
 Sha256 checksum is passed.

+## Update
+So about not using openstego I found a way to keep the program "in house." [https://github.com/RobinDavid/LSB-Steganography] However it takes an insane amount of time to encode and decode.
+Well somewhere around 5-10mins(prob longer tbf) based on a 5mb image and 2mb .bin.
+See you can read the image in cv2 in binary mode then you can use base64 encode function output as the .bin file.
+Then use that bin file in LSB-Steganography to stuff it inside an image.
+But because the program took years to execute I never tested if the file kept its integrity for InfiniDrive.<br />
+If someone has a better way to use stego to shove the split images into random pictures and keep it in python let me know.

 New Feature:
 1. Added a -d flag to insert the split images into random images download from Unsplash.